Health(ify) The Menu: Every Panda Express Recipe

 • Coconut oil (for frying)

-2. Place 1 tsp of filling in the center of each wrapper.
-Wet edges, fold into a flower or triangle shape.
+2. Place about 1 teaspoon of filling in the center of each of the 16 wonton wrappers, wet the edges with water, and fold into a flower or triangle shape to seal.

 Apple Pie Roll